waaljair/MCP_Salesforce/README.md

 - "Show me details for the Acme Corp account"
 - "Update the close date for opportunity XYZ to next month"
 - "Create a follow-up task for contact John Doe"
+- "Create a new opportunity for the Tech Solutions account"
+- "Create a new contact for the marketing director at Acme Corp"

 ### For Marketing Teams
 - "Find all leads from the technology industry"
 - "Search for contacts at companies with 'Software' in their name"
 - "Show me recent activities for our key accounts"
+- "Create a new account for the prospect company we just met"
+- "Create a new contact for the lead that just signed up"

 ### For C-Suite
 - "Search for all opportunities over $100,000"
 - "Find accounts in the financial services industry"
 - "Show me recent activities across all major accounts"
+- "Create a new strategic account for our enterprise prospect"

 ## Environment Variables